Tawfic-AB/alx-low_level_programming/0x02-functions_nested_loops/README.md

    - Numbers are printed in order.
    - The first printed number is the number passed to the function.
    - The last printed number is 98.

+12. A C function that prints the n times table, starting with 0.
+   - Function does not print anything if n is greater than 15 or less than 0.